w3c/wai-presentations2all/content/index.md

 -  **speak** well or at all, or
 -  **understand** information presented in some ways well or at all.

-Organizers and speakers should do things like:
+<a id="examples"></a>
+To be inclusive:

--  ensure the facility is accessible
+-  organizers ensure the remote platform and the in-person venue is accessible
+-  speakers describe pertinent visuals
--  speak clearly into the microphone
+-  participants speak clearly into a good quality microphone
--  describe pertinent visuals
 -  and other considerations listed on this page

 <a id="coga2"></a>